“The Magic of the FA Cup” is a phrase you hear tossed around the world…

-First, we’ll start with a very brief history of each club, adapted from our English soccer guidebook, The Groundhopper Guide to Soccer in England.
-You can pick up your very own signed copy here, and save 10% with coupon code “merseyside.”
+First, we’ll start with a very brief history of each club, adapted from our guidebook, The Groundhopper Guide to Soccer in England.
+You can pick up your very own signed copy here.

 In case you didn’t know, Merseyside simply means “by the side of the River Mersey,” on which the city of Liverpool was founded.

 Everton have, by some distance, spent more seasons in the top flight of English football than any other club in the country.
 That would be 117 seasons since the Football League was created in 1888.
 They have only missed four seasons up top and none since 1954.

 They started across Stanley Park at Anfield then moved across to Goodison Park in 1892 over a rent dispute.
 The split led to the formation of Liverpool FC back at Anfield.
 The two have been eyeing each other across that mile-wide expanse of grass ever since.
 Note that Everton are slated to move into a brand-new 52,000-seat venue for the 2024-25 season.

 Everton won two league titles and an FA Cup before World War I, but they hit it big in 1925 when they signed a striker named Dixie Dean.
 He still holds the record for goals in a league season — sixty in 1927–28 — and when he left in 1937, he had scored an incredible 349 goals in 399 appearances.
 (His statue is outside the ground.)
 By World War II, Everton had won three more league titles and another FA Cup.